 · Top 5 beaches for a wedding or elopement in North Wales

-Paddle boarding has taken off massively on Llyn Padarn, and, if you fancy an offshore ceremony on your paddleboard, with the backdrop of Snowdonia, you can do it here!
+Paddleboarding has taken off massively on Llyn Padarn.
+If you fancy an offshore ceremony on your paddleboard, with the backdrop of Snowdonia, this is the place to do it!

-If you are thinking a bit more off grid, then on the north-eastern banks of the lake is a hidden gem, Cae Mabon (https://www.caemabon.co.uk/).
+If an eco-friendly off-grid experience appeals, then on the north-eastern banks of the lake is a hidden gem, Cae Mabon (https://www.caemabon.co.uk/).
 Cae Mabon is an Eco-Retreat centre that looks like it is straight from Lord of the Rings.
 At its heart is a Celtic Roundhouse; the surrounding “hobbit” houses can accommodate up to 30.
-This place has a wood burning hot tub fed by a mountain stream and bags of character.
+This place has a wood-burning hot tub fed by a mountain stream and bags of character.

 I couldn’t include a list of the top lakes in North Wales for a ceremony without mentioning Llyn Gwynant.
 Llyn Gwynant is in the heart of Snowdonia, on the opposite side of Snowdon to Llyn Padarn.
-It is a truly stunning setting, close to the Watkin Path up Snowdon and the infamous Watkin Path Pools.
+It is a truly stunning setting, close to the Watkin Path for access to Snowdon and the infamous Watkin Path Pools.

 Llyn Gwynant Campsite (http://gwynant.com/weddings/) caters for weddings with onsite barns, as well as camping facilities.
 This is another place where you can add unique touches to your celebrant led ceremony, such as tree planting, handfasting or jumping the broom.
-You can even jump on a paddle board or canoe for a post ceremony photo opportunity!
+You can even jump on a paddle board or canoe for a post-ceremony photoshoot!

 Parking is on the A5 (be sure you don't block the pavements) or adjacent to the Youth Hostel.
 The walk in to the lake shore is relatively flat and only takes about 20 minutes.
 It can be a busy spot, but the lake shore is large enough that picking your ideal ceremony location shouldn’t pose a problem.
 It's all about the mountain atmosphere here!

-Llyn Elsi is truly enchanting and offers spectacular views across to Moel Siabod on a clear day.
+Llyn Elsi is truly enchanting and offers spectacular views across to Moel Siabod.
 The lake is set within Gwydir forest, but close to the popular village of Betws-y-Coed.
 Access is via forest tracks and there is limited parking for c.
-8 cars, close to the lake shore.
+8 cars, close to the lakeshore.
 The eastern lakeshore provides vistas over Snowdonia and a beautiful viewpoint over the lake for a ceremony and picnic!